 Many of the side effects associated with poor blood sugar imbalance are due to chronic inflammation.
 Sources of antioxidants will help to mitigate these side effects by protecting tissues from inflammation.

-Olives and olive oil are an underestimated source of antioxidants that have been shown to protect the body from the damaging effects of diabetes such as neuropathy and heart disease.
+Olives and olive oil are an underestimated source of antioxidants that have been shown to protect the body from the damaging effects of diabetes such as neuropathy and heart disease and hence the healthy Mediterranean diet.

-Additionally, olive oil contains oleocanthal which is a powerful anti-inflammatory that acts on the COX enzyme system that has been associated with helping to reduce cancer risk, heart disease, and many other chronic diseases (7).
+Olive oil contains oleocanthal which is a powerful anti-inflammatory that acts on the COX enzyme system that has been associated with helping to reduce cancer risk, heart disease, and many other chronic diseases.

 Cloves protect the heart, liver and lens of the eye of diabetic rats, according to studies.
 This spice contains 30% of the antioxidant phenol in dry weight, along with antioxidants anthocyanins and quercetin.
 As a result, cloves have antiseptic as well as germicidal properties.
 It also offers anti-inflammatory, analgesic and digestive health benefits for diabetics.